-Adult family home: The regular family abode of a person or persons who are providing personal care, room and board to more than one but not more than four adults who are not related by blood or marriage to the person or persons providing the services; except that a maximum of six adults may be permitted if the Washington State Department of Social and Health Services determines that the home and provider are capable of meeting standards and qualifications provided for by Chapter 70.128.010 RCW.
+Adult family home: The regular family abode of a person or persons who are providing personal care, room, and board to more than one (1) but not more than six (6) adults who are not related by blood or marriage to the person or persons providing the services; except that a maximum of eight (8) adults may be permitted upon approval from the Washington State Department of Social and Health Services under RCW 70.128.066.
+All Adult Family Homes must be licensed pursuant to RCW 70.128.050.